IdleLands/Global/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.13.

+## Using NPM
+Install dependencies by running `npm install` and start compilation by running `npm start`.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:7531/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding